 This is the first sequence of a complete course at the college level of elementary Spanish.
 It will provide the fundamentals for transfer credit or a study of basic Spanish grammar and vocabulary.
 This course will also introduce students to the culture and customs of Spanish-speaking people.

-Prerequisites: COMPASS Writing score of 70 or ENG.098 with a grade of C or better
+Prerequisites: The appropriate placement exam score or ENG.097 with a grade of C or better.

 Applicable toward graduation at Sandburg where program structure permits:

 Degree or Certificate: AA, AS, AAS, AGS, and Certificates where applicable.